jster1357/datagen/README.md

         producer.send(KAFKA_TOPIC, record)
         print(record)
 ```
 A kafka producer has been included as well as a sleep timer that will regulate the data generation.
-It is defaulted to 1 json record per second but this can be adjusted as required.
+The timer is defaulted to 1 json record per second but this can be adjusted as required.

 ### Python Library Requirements (use pip to install dependencies):
 random, json, time, datetime, faker kafka